15th February 2018

 Mr. Viraj Khabiya, HR Manager-Bajaj Allianz was invited to speak on Industrial Legislation & its Practical Applications.
 He gave a bird’s eye view about the Factory’s Act, 1948, Minimum Wages Act, Industrial Disputes Act et al. Citing cases and examples from his work life, he brought out the need and importance of IR, its changing role and the importance of having a Trade Union in the industrial unit.
 An absence of the same can lead to serious IR issues.
 Simultaneously he brought out the ills of having multiple Trade Unions in the same organisation.
 This he said is counter productive and poses challenges during wage settlements and other labour disputes.

-A guest talk on B2B Marketing – Handling the Marketing Team by Mr. Amit Mehendale, Head Marketing, Armacell India Pvt.
-Ltd was conducted in SVIMS.
-The students learnt nuances of team handling such as managing team members with different competencies and performance levels and motivation.
+Mr. Amit Mehendale, Head Marketing, Armacell India Pvt.
+Ltd. spoke about nuances of team handling such as managing team members with different competencies and performance levels and motivation.
 Drawing from his rich experience, the teacher exemplified the use of performance appraisal and monetary and non-monetary incentives in effective team management.
 He also brought forth the importance of developing cross-functional capabilities for advancement up the corporate ladder.

 Labour Laws in India: Reforms and Challenges